UCity Church is a Christian church. The Church follows Jesus, teaches from the Bible, and worships God as the creator and ruler of the universe.

 God.
 God is the Creator and Ruler of the universe.
 He has eternally existed in three persons: the Father, the Son, and the Holy Spirit.
 These three are coequal and are one God.
 (Genesis 1:1,26,27, 3:22; Psalm 90:2; Matthew 28:19; 1 Peter 1:2; 2 Corinthians 13:14)

-Jesus Christ.
-Jesus Christ is the Son of God.
+About Jesus Christ: Jesus Christ is the Son of God.
 He is coequal with the Father and Holy Spirit.
 Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all people by dying on a cross.
 He arose from the dead after three days to demonstrate His power over sin and death.
 He ascended to Heaven and will return again someday to earth to reign as King.
 (Matthew 1:22, 23; Isaiah 9:6; John 1:1-5, 14:10-30; Hebrews 4:14-15; 1 Corinthians 15:3-4; Romans 1:3-4; Acts 1:9-11; 1 Timothy 6:14-15; Titus 2:13)

-About the Holy Spirit.
-The Holy Spirit is coequal with the Father and the Son of God.
+About the Holy Spirit: The Holy Spirit is coequal with the Father and the Son of God.
 He is present in the world to make men aware of their need for Jesus Christ.
 He also lives in every Christian from the moment of salvation.
 He provides the Christian with power for living, understanding of spiritual truth, and guidance in doing what is right.
 He gives every believer spiritual gifts when they are saved.
 As Christians we seek to live under His control daily.
 (Acts 1:8; 1 Corinthians 3:17; John 16:7-13, 14:16-17; Galatians 5:25; 1 Corinthians 2:12, 3:16; Ephesians 1:13, 5:18)

-About the Bible.
-The Bible is God's Word to us.
+About the Bible: The Bible is God's Word to us.
 It was written by human authors, under the supernatural guidance of the Holy Spirit.
 It is the supreme source of truth for Christian beliefs about living.
 Because it is inspired by God, it is truth without error.
 (2 Timothy 3:16, 1:13; 2 Peter 1:20-21; Psalm 119:105, 160, 12:6; Proverbs 30:5)

-About Human Beings.
-People are made in the spiritual image of God, to be like Him in character.
+About Human Beings: People are made in the spiritual image of God, to be like Him in character.
 People are the supreme object of God's creation.
 Although every person has tremendous potential for good, all of us are marred by an attitude of disobedience toward God called "sin".
 Sin separates us from God and causes many problems in our life.
 (Genesis 1:27; Psalm 8:3-6; Isaiah 53:6a; Romans 3:23; Isaiah 59:1-2)

-About Salvation.
-Salvation is God's free gift to us but we must accept it.
+About Salvation: Salvation is God's free gift to us but we must accept it.
 We can never make up for our sin by self- improvement or good works.
 Only by trusting in Jesus Christ as God's offer of forgiveness can anyone be saved from sin's penalty.
 When we turn from our self-ruled life and turn to Jesus in faith we are saved.
 Eternal life begins the moment one receives Jesus Christ into his life by faith.
 (Romans 6:23; Ephesians 2:8-9; John 14:6, 1:2; Titus 3:5; Galatians 3:26; Romans 5:1, 10:9-10)

-About Eternity.
-People were created to exist forever.
+About Eternity: People were created to exist forever.
 We will either exist eternally separated from God by sin or eternally with God through forgiveness and salvation.
 To be eternally separated from God is hell.
 To be eternally in union with Him is eternal life in Heaven.
 Heaven and hell are real places of eternal existence.
 (John 3:16, 14:17; Romans 6:23, 8:17-18; Revelation 20:15; 1 Corinthians 2:7-9)

-About Baptism.
-Baptism is symbolic of the death, burial and resurrection of Christ.
+About Baptism: Baptism is symbolic of the death, burial and resurrection of Christ.
 Once we have accepted Jesus as our Lord and Savior, baptism is a way for us to publicly declare our new life in Christ.
 It is also a step of obedience based on God’s commands and allows us to follow the example of Jesus, who submitted himself to baptism to "fulfill all righteousness."
 (Matthew 3:16-17, 28:18-20; Acts 2:41, 8:12)

-About Communion.
-“Do this in remembrance of me."
+About Communion: “Do this in remembrance of me."
 While we reflect on these words, we celebrate communion together as a church once a month.
 As we drink the cup and eat the bread, we reflect on Christ's sacrifice and look forward to his return.
 (1 Corinthians 11:24-26)

-About the Church.
-We believe that the church is the body of Christ, of which Jesus Christ is the head.
+About the Church: We believe that the church is the body of Christ, of which Jesus Christ is the head.
 The members of the church are those who have trusted by faith the finished work of Christ.
 The purpose of the church is to glorify God by loving him and by making him known to the lost world.